Morpho-evolution with learning using a controller archive as an inheritance mechanism: Related Work

 To summarise, in the context of combined optimisation of body and control, on the one hand the literature has shown that using generative encodings (with and without additional learning) can mitigate the issues arising regarding inheritance of controllers that might not be applicable to a new child body-plan.
 However, these methods often require many evaluations to converge \cite{le2020pros} and add additional hyper-parameters which may be difficult to optimise.
 On the other hand, neural controller encodings which are explicitly tied to a body-plan can be rapidly optimised as they only require weight optimisation rather than topology.
 Although they often cannot be inherited, this can be addressed by learning a controller from scratch, e.g. as in \cite{gupta2021embodied}, although at the expense of ignoring any previously learned knowledge.

 In this paper, we choose to use a fixed structure neural network for reasons of efficiency, motivated by the goal of eventually evolving directly in hardware.
 As in previous works, we use a learning algorithm to optimise a controller that has a fixed structure that matches the new body-plan \cite{le2020sample}.
 However, in order to avoid starting from scratch for each body-plan as in previous work, we introduce a novel method for storing past solutions that can be accessed by the learning algorithm to bootstrap learning.
-This takes the form of an archive sorted by `type' of robot.

-Conceptually, we still follow the generic system architecture, the Triangle of Life, where infant learning in newborn robots is an essential part of the robotic life cycle \cite{eiben2013triangle}.
-However, we restrict the robot genotypes such that they only encode the body-plans.
-The controllers are not represented by these genotypes which means that they are not inheritable and thus not evolvable.
-One way to look at this system is to consider the population in an evolutionary robot system as a gene pool that contains the code of successful robot designs regarding bodies as well as brains.
-From this perspective, the system introduced here removes the brain related part of gene pool and replaces it by a ``brain pool'', an explicit collection of robot controllers.
-This brain pool --the archive-- is composed and adapted during the evolutionary process, not unlike the gene pool in a conventional evolutionary robot system.
+This takes the form of an archive that stores the weights of a controller for each \textit{`type'} of robot that has previously been encountered as described in the previous section.
+This archive or `brain pool' is dynamically composed and adapted during the evolutionary process.